jclark/pc-ptp-ntp-guide/chrony.md

 Here:

-* Usually the PHC (PTP Hardware Clock) refclock expects the PTP Hardware Clock to have been synchronized with PTP; the `extpps` option enables a different mode of operation, in which it reads thes timestamps of pulses on a pin on the PTP hardware clock
+* `/dev/ptp0` is the device for the PHC (PTP hardware clock); see [Verify PPS](service-linux.md#verify-pps) section for how to determine this
-* `/dev/ptp0` is the device for the PTP hardware clock; ee [Verify PPS](service-linux.md#verify-pps) section for how to determine this
+* the `extpps` option enables a mode of operation in which chrony itself reads the timestamps of pulses on a pin on the PHC; without this option, chrony expects the PHC to have been synchronized to the correct time by another process and just reads the time from the PHC
-* `pin=0` means to use pin 0; this is the physical pin that the PPS signal is connected to
+* `pin=0` says to use pin 0; this is the physical pin that the PPS signal is connected to
 * `poll 0` says to use samples immediately rather than store them (since the jitter should be very small)
 * `width 0.1` is the pulse width in seconds; see [Pulse Width](service-linux.md#pulse-width) section for how to determine this
 * `delay 6e-8` specifies a delay of 60ns; this is suitable for a GPS with an accuracy of 30ns